revell-logo

 Behavioral Factors

-Birds adjust their speed based on purpose.
-Migration requires efficient cruising speeds that balance distance covered with energy conservation.
-Escaping predators triggers maximum burst speed regardless of energy cost.
-Hunting may require either sustained pursuit speeds or explosive acceleration depending on prey type.
+Birds modulate speed based on current needs.
+Migration demands efficient cruising that maximizes distance per energy unit.
+Predator escape triggers maximum burst speed regardless of metabolic cost.
+Hunting may require sustained pursuit or sudden acceleration depending on prey behavior.

 Photographing Fast Birds: Equipment and Techniques